Kisii Teaching and Referral Hospital

 The Kisii Teaching and Referral Hospital is a public hospital in Kisii, Kisii County, Kenya.
-It is the largest hospital in Kisii County and is accredited at Level 6 by the Kenyan Ministry of Health.
+It is the largest hospital in Kisii County and is accredited at Level 5 by the Kenyan Ministry of Health.

 History

 The hospital was started during World War I to care for wounded.
 It served as a district hospital for many years.
-It was upgraded to a Level 5 hospital in 2007 and to a Level 6 hospital in 2014.
 The hospital is partnered with the Kisii University School of Medicine.

 Facilities

 The hospital provides full inpatient services with 650 beds, including oncology, renal analysis, palliative care, and CT/MRI scanning services.